absmach/magistrala-docs/docs/messaging.md

 ## CoAP

-CoAP adapter implements CoAP protocol using underlying UDP and according to [RFC 7252](https://tools.ietf.org/html/rfc7252).
-To send and receive messages over CoAP, you can use [CoAP CLI](https://github.com/mainflux/coap-cli).
-To set the add-on, please follow the installation instructions provided [here](https://github.com/mainflux/coap-cli).
+CoAP adapter implements CoAP protocol using underlying UDP and according to [RFC 7252][rfc7252].
+To send and receive messages over CoAP, you can use [CoAP CLI][coap-cli].
+To set the add-on, please follow the installation instructions provided [here][coap-cli].

 Examples: